sseif/get-clean-data-project/README.md

 source('PATH/TO/SCRIPT/run_analysis.R')

 #####CodeBook.md
-The code book describing the variables, the data, and the cleaning process that was performed on the input raw data.
+The code book describes the variables, the data, and the cleaning process that was performed on the input raw data.

 #####README.md
 This is the file that you are reading at the moment!